EvanHerman/yikes-inc-easy-mailchimp-extender/readme.txt

 For information and code examples on how to implement the hooks and filters provided by our plugin, please see our [Developer Documentation in the Knowledge Base](https://yikesplugins.com/support/knowledge-base/product/developer-documentation/?utm_source=wp_plugin_repo&utm_medium=link&utm_campaign=easy_forms_for_mailchimp).

-Below you'll find a complete list of the hooks and filters available.

 == Changelog ==

 = 6.4.0 - March 5th, 2018 =